mayonesa/twitter-like/README.md

 twitter-like
 ============

 A simplified, console-based version of a Twitter-like social networking application.
 Uses in-memory db for ease of potential future persistence capability addition and JMS for demonstration purposes and scalibility in case of future  client/server architecture adoption.
+It currently does not handle exceptions or invalid commands.

 System requirements
 -------------------